(despite what companies try to tell you)

 I also recently met a change consultant who installs online innovation platforms in big companies.
 It all starts with an evolved version of a chat and message board system where ideas can be incubated on the fly during the work day.
 The company (execs) then intervenes in the platform to take the more promising idea threads to the next level in an offline environment.
 The bonus is you have an awesome tool for employee engagement that allows literally everyone to innovate in-the-moment, with little effort, on their own time, and as a result of their own passion.
 7-7-7!

 A lot of good comes out of these approaches.
 Processes are a great thing to layer over innovation because it gives your awesome thinking a place to go.

 A history of innovation and leadership.

 You can neutralize any rhetoric by looking at the track record.
-Many insights to be gleaned by understanding a) what a company considers as innovation and b) how the innovation came into being.
+Many insights to be gleaned by understanding a) what a company considers as innovation, b) how the innovation came into being and c) how consistently a puch for innovation manifests itself in the marketplace.
 Gives you a good sense of where they are along with the likelihood for sustainability of innovation practice.